Do it yourself 14-day tour "Best of the Swiss Alps"

 Day 5: Interlaken to Brig

-You will leave the Northern Alps today and move to the South of Switzerland.
+You will leave the northern Alps today and move to the south of Switzerland.
 Our suggestion is to travel to Spiez by any train you find convenient.
-Then switch to the local train that stops in Kandersteg, Goppenstein and finally in Brig.
+Then switch to the scenic Lötschberger train to Brig.
 This is a more scenic route than the long tunnel that quicker InterCity trains use.
-This trip takes about 2 hours, so you have plenty of time left to spend in Interlaken in the morning or Brig in the afternoon.
+This trip takes about 1h50, so you have plenty of time left to spend in Interlaken in the morning or Brig in the afternoon.

 Day 6: Aletsch Glacier